kjosib/sophie/docs/tech/vm.rst

 * [DONE] Pre-link global functions at load-time rather than hash look-ups during execution.
 * [DONE] Message-passing -- starting with a console-actor.
-* Modules.
-Right now there is but one global namespace.
-A simple name-mangling scheme would work.
+* [DONE] Modules.
+The one global namespace is carved up with a simple name-mangling scheme.
+* SDL bindings, at least for some simple graphics and the mouse.
 * User-Defined Actors.
+* FFI improvements.
+* Turtle Graphics, perhaps in terms of SDL.
 * Source line numbers.
-On the off chance something goes wrong, a cross-reference is most helpful.
+In case of a run-time panic, a cross-reference is most helpful.
 * Numeric field offsets.
 This could save cycles where a record-type is statically known.
 * Tuning the dial on eager evaluation.
 This may help with performance.
 * NaN-boxing.
 * Thread-Safe Generational GC with Actors in mind.
 * Actual threads.
 * Arrays.
 (The semantics would be tied into the actor-oriented side.)
-* Useful libraries of bindings, data types, and subroutines.
+* (More) Useful libraries of bindings, data types, and subroutines.
 * Affordances such as keyword highlighting in a few common editors.
 * A more direct connection between the VM and the compiler.
 (Perhaps the one invokes the other?)
 * Self-hosting some or all of the compiler.